Arab culture: Literature

-Mu'allaqat

 The Mu'allaqat (Arabic: المعلقات, /ar/) is the name given to a series of seven Arabic poems or qasida that originated before the time of Islam.
 Each poem in the set has a different author, and is considered to be their best work.
 Mu'allaqat means "The Suspended Odes" or "The Hanging Poems," and comes from the poems being hung on the wall in the Kaaba at Mecca.

 The seven authors, who span a period of around 100 years, are Imru' al-Qais, Tarafa, Zuhayr, Labīd, 'Antara Ibn Shaddad, 'Amr ibn Kulthum, and Harith ibn Hilliza.
 All of the Mu’allaqats contain stories from the authors’ lives and tribe politics.
 This is because poetry was used in pre-Islamic time to advertise the strength of a tribe's king, wealth and people.

 The One Thousand and One Nights (أَلْف لَيْلَة وَلَيْلَة ʾAlf layla wa-layla), is a medieval folk tale collection which tells the story of Scheherazade, a Sassanid queen who must relate a series of stories to her malevolent husband, King Shahryar (Šahryār), to delay her execution.
 The stories are told over a period of one thousand and one nights, and every night she ends the story with a suspenseful situation, forcing the King to keep her alive for another day.
 The individual stories were created over several centuries, by many people from a number of different lands.

 During the reign of the Abbasid Caliph Harun al-Rashid in the 8th century, Baghdad had become an important cosmopolitan city.
 Merchants from Persia, China, India, Africa, and Europe were all found in Baghdad.
-During this time, many of the stories that were originally folk stories are thought to have been collected orally over many years and later compiled into a single book.
+During this time, many of the folk stories are thought to have been collected orally and later compiled into a single book.
 The compiler and ninth-century translator into Arabic is reputedly the storyteller Abu Abd-Allah Muhammad el-Gahshigar.
 The frame story of Shahrzad seems to have been added in the 14th century.